Tesla : debuts $35,000 Model 3, sees loss in first quarter | MarketScreener

-Chief Executive Elon Musk on a conference call said the company would not turn a profit in the first quarter but would return to profitability in the second, CNBC reported.
-In its fourth-quarter shareholder letter, Tesla had said its "optimistic target" was for a "very small" net profit in the first quarter.
+Chief Executive Elon Musk's warning on profit during a conference call with members of the media, which did not include Reuters, contrasted with Tesla's statements last month that it was expecting a "very small" net profit in the first quarter.

 Shares of Tesla fell 3.4 percent after hours.
-Investors have regularly voiced concerns about whether Tesla would be able to maintain profit margins through cost cutting - such as recent layoffs - and efficiency as it cut prices of its newest vehicle.
+Investors have voiced concerns about whether Tesla would be able to maintain profit margins through cost cutting - such as recent layoffs - as it reduces prices of its newest vehicle.

-Still, the price drop could quell concerns from some analysts that demand for the higher-priced versions of the Model 3 was beginning to dry up, especially after a federal tax credit was cut in half this year.
+Still, the price drop could quell concerns from some analysts that demand for the higher-priced versions of the Model 3 was beginning to dry up in the United States, especially after a federal tax credit was cut in half this year.

 "Tesla wants to drum up demand," said Elazar Advisors' Chaim Siegel.
 "There was a slowdown in the U.S. as the tax credits dropped.
-More tax credit hits later in the year too so they are trying to be proactive."
+(There are) more tax credit hits later in the year too so they are trying to be proactive."

-The announcement comes nearly three years after Musk promised the car at that price to appeal to the mass market.
-Tesla said its sales would now be online-only around the world and it would close many stores.
+Musk has often shared that his strategy for Tesla was to build higher-priced cars - the Model S and X - whose success would ultimately usher in a $35,000 mass-market car, followed by an SUV, the Model Y, which is currently in development.
+But customers who reserved the Model 3 at that lower price have waited nearly three years since Musk first promised it.

-"Shifting all sales online, combined with other ongoing cost efficiencies, will enable us to lower all vehicle prices by about 6 percent on average, allowing us to achieve the $35,000 Model 3 price point earlier than we expected," Tesla said in a blog on its website.
+An online-only sales strategy, along with other changes, would allow vehicle prices to fall by about 6 percent on average, Tesla said in a blog on its website.
+Over the next few months, Tesla will wind down "many" of its stores, while investing in its service system, it said.

-The new sales strategy is a dramatic shift for the company that has prided itself on its boutique retail stores.
+Online-only sales represent a dramatic shift for the company that has prided itself on its boutique retail stores.
 In June 2017, Musk pledged to increase the number of stores, saying they had "barely touched the surface" of what was possible.

 As of the fourth quarter, Tesla said it recently opened 27 new locations, bringing its total of stores and service centres to 378.